dmitsuki/LSP-OmniSharp/README.md

     "solution_file": "./testconsoleprj.sln"
 }
 ```

+Absolute paths and sublime variables such as $project or $folder are accepted.

 Once the `YOURPROJECT.sublime-project` is set up and saved, the next time you open this project in sublime, OmniSharp will use the specified solution.